 The threat upon which the unobstructed space is predicated involves the same explosive weight (Explosive Weight II) as that upon which parking and roadway standoff distances within a controlled perimeter and standoff to trash containers are based.
 Because of that, where buildings are located within controlled perimeters, the unobstructed space is required to extend to the same distance as is provided to parking, roadways, and trash containers.
-The distance to the outer edge of the unobstructed space is not allowed be closer to inhabited buildings than the minimum standoff distance, except for existing buildings in accordance with paragraph 2-4.8.2.
+The distance to the outer edge of the unobstructed space is not allowed to be closer to inhabited buildings than the minimum standoff distance, except for existing buildings in accordance with the paragraph above entitled "Minimum Standoff Distance".